Abjad/abjad/trunk/abjad/docs/source/reference_manual/tuplets/index.rst

 Understanding the interpreter representation of a tuplet
 --------------------------------------------------------

-The interprer representation of an Abjad tuplet contains three parts:
+The interprer representation of an tuplet contains three parts:

 ::